 You really can still enjoy your favourite recipes while watching your health or your weight, it just takes a bit of creativity and flexibility.
 Try my Lighter Beef Stroganoff and experience exactly what I mean when I say that I love it when delicious is healthy too!

-- 2 tablespoons mild olive oil (not extra virgin), divided
+- 2 tablespoons mild olive oil, divided preferably not extra virgin olive oil

 - 1 large red or white onion, peeled, halved and finely sliced in half moons